June 3rd, 8:01 pm

 Pina Colada, Margarita, Old-Fashioned.
 Cocktails over zoom?
 Yes, please.
 You can sign up your team for a hands-on session with a professional bartender that will teach you the basics of the cocktail crafting process.
 Each of the participants will receive a box containing needed tools and drink, or you can buy at the nearest store.
 The good thing about this is that when finished with the class, you’ll have fun and a drink of your own.

-For more ideas, check out our virtual cocktail-making activities.
+Discover more virtual cocktail-making activities.

 For a more quirky getting-to-know activity, let’s draw inspiration from the famous documentary show.
 In this version, pick one member at every gathering to give your team a tour of his house.
 These can include areas from his workstation down to the contents of his fridge!
 It’s like an exclusive house tour for your group’s eyes only.
 Family members can join in the video if they like but ask consent first.